 Language was born!
 We all know this story.
 The single “language and common speech” was in fact the aforementioned prehistoric telepathic communication whereby one could successfully transmit an impression, an idea, a perspective, or whatever – preserved in its original form.
 Genesis [11:1-9] describes but one version of a big step in the creation of our illusory separateness – pushing our perception and its communication behind barriers – and replacing our once innate direct connections, with language – perhaps designed to impose confining limits, as Genesis [11:6] suggests – establishing a collective Truman Show that represents the current configuration of humankind.

-Consider the convolution that is spoken word.
+Consider the convolution that is spoken or written word.
 Raw impression (image, word, perspective, feeling, concept, etc.) forms or arrives in our mind.
 Our perception (or misperception) and its interpretation (or misinterpretation) is then encoded into language using diction based on personal comprehension, connotations, and otherwise preformed notions in an effort to convey the impression to another.
-On the receiving end, decoding the language goes through the same process in reverse amidst the same caveats.
+On the receiving end, decoding the language goes through the same process in reverse amidst the same twists and turns.
 By then the original impression has been invariably altered – in a range from slightly skewed to hopelessly unrecognizable.
-This has been normal throughout recorded history.
+This has been ‘normal’ throughout recorded history.
 Is it any wonder we accomplish anything at all – let alone the so-called ‘impossible’.

 Then something happened…..